-Despite these benefits, many financial professionals are uncomfortable with the idea of outsourcing portfolio management.
-They feel that clients are paying them to make investment decisions, and some find it difficult to give up control and flexibility.
+If you're like many financial professionals, you might not be comfortable with the idea of outsourcing investment management, no matter the benefits.
+You may feel that your clients are paying you to make investment decisions, or you may find it difficult to give up control and flexibility.
 (Remember, if you outsource, the wrap manager now has the control.)
-These are valid concerns, but the time you can save and the increase in services you can offer will likely offset these challenges.
+These are valid concerns, but I would argue that the time you can save and the possibility of offering more services in your practice will likely offset these challenges.

-Also, the decision to outsource is not an all-or-nothing proposition.
-You can outsource certain clients, certain types of accounts, or even only a portion of a client's assets.
-It is a tough decision, but with the financial industry becoming more complex, you need to concentrate on planning and advising and get comfortable delegating as much as possible.
+One last thing to keep in mind when contemplating outsourcing.
+Know that it is not an all-or-nothing proposition.
+You can outsource certain clients, certain types of accounts, or only a portion of a client's assets.
+With the financial industry becoming more complex, it might be an ideal time to concentrate on planning and advising, plus get more comfortable delegating as much as possible.

 What other best practices have you implemented in your business?
 Do you outsource investment management?
 Please share your thoughts with us below!